Neuromuscular Biobanking

 Ongoing Biobanking Work

-The biobanking team will continue to unite the Canadian neuromuscular biobanking community and work towards building a centralized virtual biobanking catalogue.
-The team will hire a full-time biobank developer in 2022, who will join biobanking lead Dr. Jason Karamchandani at the Montreal Neurological Institute to develop and launch a virtual neuromuscular biobank catalogue listing all Canadian neuromuscular samples available for research, and to develop a digital consent tool to enable clinical samples to be used for research.
-The team will also continue to refine a biobank framework and standards of practice for sample and data collection, harmonize inter-institutional and -provincial transfer agreements, and begin collaborating with international biobank initiatives to connect with researchers globally.
+The biobanking task will continue to unite the Canadian neuromuscular biobanking community and work towards building a centralized virtual biobanking catalogue.
+Full-time biobank developer Kevin LaFleur works with biobanking lead Dr. Jason Karamchandani at the Montreal Neurological Institute to develop and launch the virtual neuromuscular biobank catalogue and a digital consent tool to enable clinical samples to be used for research.
+The team also continues to refine a biobank framework and standards of practice for sample and data collection, harmonize inter-institutional and -provincial transfer agreements, and begin collaborating with international biobank initiatives to connect with researchers globally.
 As the samples available for research are non-renewable, the biobanking group will form an advisory committee to provide guidance on sample requests to the biobank.

 Further Reading on Biobanks